InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/Consent string and vendor list formats v1.1 Final.md

 ## In the GDPR Global DaisyBit consent solution, what purpose does the consent string serve? <a name="in-the-GDPR-global-daisybit"></a>

-After the interaction between an end user and the Consent Manager Provider (CMP) UI, the consent info is stored (for example, as a third-party cookie) in the user?s browser.
+After the interaction between an end user and the Consent Manager Provider (CMP) UI, the consent info is stored (for example, as a third-party cookie) in the user's browser.
 The data in the consent string answers the question: "Which vendors and purposes did the user give consent for?"

 ## What information is stored in the consent string? <a name="what-information-is-stored"></a>